armanfm/ExplorerChem/README.md

 - **Chainlink CRE + TEE:** document integrity checks, deterministic extraction, graph correlation, and confidential calculation;
 - **Blockchain:** minimal identity, authorship, integrity, state, and result commitments;
 - **DPP:** the evolving Digital Product Passport associated with a product or material lot;
-- **Invited client:** access to an authorized dashboard and downloadable reports, without evidence upload privileges.
+- **MVP client:** open read-only access to the demonstration mass-balance dashboard, without evidence upload privileges.
+Production access will be restricted to results explicitly authorized by the responsible company.

 > The blockchain is not ExploreChem's corporate database.
 It stores only what is required to prove submission, integrity, state, and result history.